andreykaere/ixwindow/README.md

 ## Installation

 Just modify `install.sh` script for your case and run it.
-Things to specify:
+Things to modify:
 - background color of polybar bar
 - size of icon
 - coordinates for icon